Rivan (footballer)

-Rivanílton de França, also known as Rivan (born 12 May 1981) is a Brazilian football player that usually plays as a left midfielder.
+Rivanílton de França (born 12 May 1981), also known as Rivan, is a Brazilian former professional footballer who played as a midfielder.

-Club career
+Career

-He was born in Sergipe.
+Rivan was born in Sergipe.
 After playing with Vitória de Santo Antão and Cruzeiro, in 2001, he moved to Serbia and signed with top league club FK Rad.
-He made 3 appearances in the 2001–02 First League of FR Yugoslavia.
+He made three appearances in the 2001–02 First League of FR Yugoslavia.
 He signed a contract but, after not getting many chances, he was loaned to FK Hajduk Beograd.
 After a couple of years, he returned to Brazil to play in the giant Vitória.
 His second European adventure was in Portugal where he played one season in Gil Vicente F.C. in the Portuguese Liga.

 Afterwards he represented Boca Júnior, Itaúna, São Domingos and América (SE).